 Prestwick’s contribution to Macdonald’s ideal course is one of quirkiest holes in world golf.
 The second shot on this long par four template is completely blind.
 Anyone who can’t carry the huge dune and the ‘Sahara’ bunker that waits beyond it—or are seriously out of position from the tee—are advised to take their medicine, lay up in the fairway and pitch over the dune with their third shot.
 Remarkably the 17th at Prestwick is virtually unchanged from the hole that Old Tom Morris and Willie Park Sr. played in the 1860s while competing for the Open Championship using hickory clubs and gutta percha balls.
 This stout two-shotter and its famous blind second featured in numerous MacRaynor designs.

 Strategy: There’s no way to navigate an Alps hole without gambling!
 But do you prefer blackjack or roulette?
-Launching a long second shot blindly over the dune and trying to get up and down from the ‘Sahara’ bunker, or laying up in the fairway and increasing your chances of finding the green with your third and having a guaranteed shot at par.
+Launching a long second shot blindly over the dune and trying to get up and down from the ‘Sahara’ bunker invites a potentially large number.
+Laying up in the fairway might increase your chances of finding the green with your third and having a guaranteed shot at par.

-Comments: Enjoyment of the whimsical Alps hole—and appreciation of its historical value—is a clear indicator of whether a golfer truly understands and appreciates the art of golf course architecture.
+Comments: Enjoyment of the whimsical Alps hole—and appreciation of its historical value—is an indicator of the true golf architecture fan.

 The Evangelist of Golf, by George Bahto